-The total cost of the program for the 2016 spring semester is \$30,688.
-Dickinson will provide you with a \$2,993 'board credit' with which you can purchase food and a local transportation allowance of \$585.
-Your student account will be charged the full comprehensive fee for the semester and then a credit of \$3,578 will be applied.
-Students will also be able to receive a reimbursement of up to \$150 for attending additional cultural events.
-Students will be required to submit original receipts along with an expense report to the On Campus Coordinator to receive a refund for cultural activities.
+The total cost of the program for the 2015 spring semester is \$29,607.
+Dickinson will provide you with a \$2,899 'board credit' with which you can purchase food, a transportation stipend of \$560, and a cultural stipend of \$150.
 Students at Dickinson College will receive invoices from the Student Accounts Office that show credit for the \$300 confirmation fee and any applicable amounts from your financial aid package.
+Your student account will be charged the full comprehensive fee for the semester and then a credit of \$3,609 will be applied.
 For students who receive full financial aid, you will notice a surplus (or credit) on your account after aid is applied.
 You will need to request that the credit on your account be refunded to you (most commonly in the form of check) so that you can deposit it into your personal bank account and have access to it during your time in NYC.
 If you are a student who receives partial financial aid or pays for most of your comprehensive fee, you will notice that the board credit amounts to a reduction in charges that you must pay for your semester in New York.
-It is expected that you will use the excess money available to you for your food expenses while studying offcampus.
+It is expected that you will use the excess money available to you for your food expenses while studying off-campus.
 Please note that no routine food stipends will be dispersed in New York; you must plan to have access to these funds for your food purchases while studying off-campus.

-The program fee includes the following: tuition and fees, dormitory housing, board (credit), a local transportation allowance, emergency medical insurance, pre-departure and on-site orientation, orientation handbook.
+The program fee includes the following: tuition and fees, dormitory housing, a local transportation subsidy/academic travel allowance.
 Not included are: travel costs to/from New York, required health and accident insurance purchased in the U.S., books, clothing, personal entertainment, vacation travel and other personal expenses.